mmckegg/mutant/README.md

 - It accepts non-observable values too.
 This makes it possible to pass all state to a shared computed function (no need to waste more memory on those extra closures)
 - If the value returned by the compute function is an observable, it will bind to this and emit the resolve values.
 Crazy nested computes FTW!
 - These extra features do take up a bit of extra memory so I use an internal prototype (not visible to api) to reduce the footprint below that of observable and observ/computed

+### map

+Apply a function to the value in another observable and update whenever that observable updates.
+Like computed, but for only one input.

+A `through` transform.
+It won't do any work and won't listen to its parents unless it has a listener.
+Calls your function with the original observable object (not the resolve value).
+You can then return an additional observable value as its result.
+It has methods on it that make it behave like an array.

+One of the most interesting features is its `maxTime` option.
+This is a ms value that specifies the max time to spend in a tight loop before emit the changes so far.
+This makes rendering large datasets to DOM elements much more responsive - a lot more like how the browser does it when it parses html.
+Things load in little chunks down the page.
+This for me has made it much easier to build apps that feel responsive and leave the main thread available for more important things (like playing sound).

 ### concat